kgisl/pythonFDP/notes/cs3003-unit4-examples.md

         - How to get the first 3 elements in the list and create another list out of those elements?
         - How to get the last 3 elements in a list and create another list of of those elements?
         - How to get all the elements to the right of the midpoint of a list and place it in another list?
+        - Write a function `sliceInTwo` which accepts a list as argument.
+It should returns two lists which contain the elements of the
      - Misc
          - Provide an example for using the ternary operator in Python
          - What is the most critical thing that is to be specified in a recursive call so that the program does not run forever?